2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 When studying Zimbabwe, it was noticed that 10 trillion units of the money supply had lost all their value.
 In Weimar, it was possible to print two-thirds of the total nominal value of 65 billion units of the money supply in a single day.
 This shows how the money supply can be devalued.
 To remedy this situation, it is necessary to significantly increase the money supply to reach an appropriate level.
 Then, a monetary reform is indispensable.
 In a situation of high inflation, this reform is unavoidable, but it must ensure that there is enough money in circulation.
 After this step, restrictions can be imposed on the government.

-According to Bernold's observations, when it comes to addressing inflation problems, institutions like the IMF and the World Bank do not always adopt the most effective strategy.
+According to Bernold's observations, when addressing inflation problems, institutions like the IMF and the World Bank do not always adopt the most effective strategies.
 In some cases, when a country needs to increase its money supply, these institutions seek to reduce it.
 The key is to reach an adequate monetary level and then impose limits on its growth, thus avoiding financing government expenses through monetary creation.

 An interesting aspect raised by Bernold is that the success of a monetary reform depends not only on its technical relevance but also on the trust that the population places in it.
 Some well-designed reforms can fail because the public does not trust them, while others, poorly designed, can succeed because the population trusts them.
 Perception and public trust are therefore essential elements in the success or failure of a monetary reform.